Table of Contents

 - Durability can be an issue

-How to Select Work Boots for Plantar Fasciitis?
+How to Pick Work Boots for Plantar Fasciitis

-Here is a list of features you should look for when purchasing a work boot:
+Here is a list of features you should look for when purchasing a good work boot:

 - Contoured Footbed – A contoured footbed conforms to your foot naturally and takes on the shape of a healthy foot.
 It provides proper cushioning and supports the arch to put less strain on the ligament.